 Our office was contacted to assist with filing a succession for a family in Alexandria, Louisiana.
+They needed the help of a probate attorney in Alexandria, Louisiana.
 The daughter informed me that her father died a few years back and her mother more recently.
 She needed to sell the home.
 Her bank had told her that she needed to complete a succession for her father before she can sell the property.

 We didn’t have much time, but I met with the family and we worked out a plan to get the succession completed in the most time-efficient way possible with our limited time frame.